Parergon: Origin

-Modern descriptions
+Modern usage

-Immanuel Kant also used parergon in his philosophy.
+Immanuel Kant used parergon in his philosophy.
 In his works, he associated it with ergon, which in his view is the "work" of one's field (e.g. work of art, work of literature, and work of music, etc.).
 According to Kant, parergon is what is beyond ergon.
 It is what columns are to buildings or the frame to a painting.
 He provided three examples of parergon: 1) clothing on a statue; 2) columns on a building; and, 3) the frame of a painting.
 He likened it to an ornament, one that primarily appeals to the senses.
 Kant's conceptualization influenced Jacques Derrida's usage of the term, particularly how it served as an agent of deconstruction using Kant's conceptualization of the painting's frame.

 According to Jacques Derrida, it is "summoned and assembled like a supplement because of the lack – a certain 'internal indetermination – in the very thing it enframes".
 It is added to a system to augment something lacking such as in the case of ergon (function, task or work), with parergon constituting an internal structural link that makes its unity possible.

 Parergon is also described as separate – that it is detached not only from the thing it enframes but also from the outside (the wall where a painting is hung or the space in which the object stands).
 This conceptualization underscores the significance of parergon for thinkers such as Derrida and Heidegger as it makes the split in the duality of intellect/senses.
 It plays an important rule in aesthetic judgment if it augments the pleasure of taste.
 It diminishes in value if it is not formally beautiful, lapsing as a simple adornment.
 According to Kant, this case is like a gilt frame of a painting, a mere attachment to gain approval through its charm and could even detract from the genuine beauty of the art.